jessmartin/writings/remarkable-review/The End of Paper.md

 <iframe width="420" height="315" src="https://youtu.be/W7hWbSxIvns">
 </iframe>

-If you made it through my fifteen utterances of "holy smokes" in seventy-five seconds, you also got to see the magic moment where I realized that this remarkable little tablet was actually going to _replace_ my paper notebook.
+If you made it through my fifteen utterances of "holy smokes" in seventy-five seconds, you also got to see the magic moment where I realized that this little tablet was actually going to _replace_ my paper notebook.

 ### It feels like writing on paper